LiaungYip/ingress_guide/content/jargon.md

 LAMP
 : (Rare) Link Amp mod.
 The normal kind of link amp.

+Lawson Power Cube
+: Item: A super-sized power cube.
+It keeps your XM tank completely full, until it runs out.
+The higher your level, the more XM you get from it.

 Light up
 : Verb: To capture and fully-deploy a portal, so that other agents can link to it.

 link range
 : The maximum distance for portal links.
 Determined by the level of the portal you are standing at.
 Can be extended using link amps.

+Lube
+: See "Lawson Power Cube".

 MUFG
 : Item: MUFG Capsule.